majeranowski/tech241_CI-CD_pipeline/README.md

 The master node tells the agent nodes what to do, and they carry out the tasks.
 This division of work allows Jenkins to handle multiple jobs and distribute the workload across different machines, making the whole process faster and more efficient.

+Master Node is separated from Agent Node because in Master all github, production and the rest of things is included.
+If testing breaks it is separated from Master and helps us to reduce the load from master node.
+It is also runs on AWS.

 * We will need to provide the pem file for our AWS to Jenkins so it has rights to deploy the app on our behalf.
 Also on our E2C instance we will need to add security rule for Jenkins.

 ## Creating SSH key pair and adding public key to GitHub